Welcome to Day 36 of #100daysofenrichment and thank you for joining us on this journey!

 But, reinforcers are only reinforcing if the dog is willing to work (demonstrate behaviour) to gain access to them.
 Are the rewards you are using really reinforcing?
 How would you know?

 Throughout their day, dogs must make choices about which behaviours to demonstrate.
 For the most part, dogs would choose behaviours that we would probably not like so we ‘train’ in the hope that the dog will choose behaviours we prefer.
 This is why #100daysofenrichment is so important for dogs.

 No matter what approach or attitude to teaching your dog you take, we are training the dog to choose our preference rather than theirs.
 We teach dogs to be less dog, so we can live with them.
 Getting to be more dog is the central tenet of #100daysofenrichment!

 Reinforcing behaviours makes them happen more often so the dog is more likely to choose behaviours with a good reinforcement history.
 Punishing behaviours makes them happen less often so dogs learn to avoid choosing those behaviours.

 Our dogs are learning to train their environment, including us humans.
 How easily trained are you?

 Does your dog know how to get you to provide things he likes?
 Do you make it really easy for him to do that?
 He chooses behaviours that get you producing reinforcers.

-Why we want to maximise reinforcement based approaches is so that our dog isn’t learning to avoid situations that produce punishers because them might include avoiding us.
+Why we want to maximise reinforcement based approaches is so that our dog isn’t learning to avoid situations that produce punishers because that might include avoiding us.

 I want dogs to enjoy choosing behaviours I like…it’s the least I can do, given they might actually prefer to do something else.